mingift/Alx-pre_course/README.md

-my first readme file on alx-pre_course
-It has been fun so fall
+Few day into this programming training it has been fun